6 awesome Wineries in Scottsdale, Arizona

 Not only is the wine sensational, each stop has something a little bit different and unique which makes wine tasting in Scottsdale more fun!

-We lived in the Phoenix area for over 2 months in 2023 and try to return yearly because we love it so much!
+We have been visiting Arizona for years and have spent almost a year in the area.
+We try to return yearly because we love it so much!

 Short on Time?
 Here are the key takeaways: